Ice Sculptor

 How did you get into ice carving?
 Were you always a good artist?
 Did you one day just decide it looked cool?

-Asked by NYG over 11 years ago
+Asked by NYG about 12 years ago

 I worked at a hotel during summers off from college and used to go watch the chef carve.
 I don't know that I ever asked if I could try, but one day he handed me the chainsaw and told me what to do.
 My first sculpture was awful, but the hotel used it for their Father's Day brunch.